sedc-codecademy/mkwd11-net-08-aspnetmvc/G2/lab_exercise/BikeApp.md

-# Lab Exervise - Bike App
+# Lab Exercise - Bike App

 ### 1. Create mvc application in .net 6 called BikeApp
 ### 2. Define the models of the application